ShuhanS/sshe7280_9103_tut3_asm/README.md

 ##### 5. Short technical explanation
 Overally speaking, my code creates an interactive animation where doves fly across the screen, and when clicked, they explode into particles.
 Here are my steps.

-0. Create a crosshair/peace icon that moves with the cursor. noCursor();
+1. Create a crosshair that moves with the cursor. noCursor();
     then made a small icon(mouseX, mouse Y)

-1. Main loop:
+2. Main loop:
 - setup() and draw():
     - rendering of the background, blood stains, doves, particles, and cursor each frame

-2. Create class dove and draw doves that are flying from the left side of the screen to the right side.
+3. Create class dove and draw doves that are flying from the left side of the screen to the right side.
 - Class dove:
     - Constructor: initializes the dove's position, velocity, size, and generates its shape.
     - Shape Generation: uses scaled vectors to define the dove's shape through a series of triangles.